-This three-story town house, houses both a top-class restaurant, with a relaxed friendly atmosphere, and comfortable rooms.
+This three-story town house, house both a top-class restaurant, with a relaxed friendly atmosphere, and comfortable rooms (see our ‘Places to Stay’ section).
 The dining room is airy, with crisp white napery and high-backed chairs.

 If you plan ahead, you can stay overnight - or longer - in one of their comfortable bedrooms.

 - Dinner: Mon-Sat, 18.30-20.30; mains about £15 to £27

 - Wine: a well-chosen wine list, kicks off at around the £20 mark, including a Welsh offering

 - Children's portions: No children of under 8 years of age

 - Nearest station: Llanwrtyd Wells Rail

 - Directions: in the town centre.
 See the map on this page.